Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 FAQ’s: Facebook Ads for Musicians 2026

-How much should musicians spend on Facebook ads in 2026?
+How much should musicians spend on Facebook ads?

 When should musicians start using Facebook ads?